 A number of different baffle techniques exist including box baffles, side block baffles, continuous baffles, stretch baffles, and vertical baffles.
 A sleeping bag may use multiple baffling techniques to maximize warmth and comfort.

 Synthetic sleeping bag insulation is often made in sheets.
 These sheets are sewn directly onto the fabric of the liner and shell.
 The insulation sheets overlap like roofing shingles.
-This way, there are no gaps or seems without any insulation.
+This way, there are no gaps or seams without any insulation.

 For more info, check out this great guide to sleeping bag construction from Trailspace.